Did I have a panic attack? What are panic attacks?

 "I woke up in the middle of the night, it was about 2am.
 My heart was beating really really fast.
 I felt like I couldn't get enough air.
 I sat up in bed and I could hear my heart beating, pounding; it was pulsing in my ear.
 I finally woke up my partner to tell him something was wrong with me and I didn't know what was happening to me.
 I was really scared.
 We both sat up in bed and I described my symptoms- my fast heart rate, difficulty breathing, and chest pressure.
 And then this fog-like haze started coming over me.
 I couldn't see straight, it was like misty- hazey- I started blinking to try to see more clearly.
 I felt almost like I was going to pass out or something.
 We talked about maybe going to the emergency room to get my heart checked out.
 The more we talked about it, the more I pictured myself at the hospital, and the more I worried about what could be wrong with me, the worse my symptoms got.
 Finally I jumped up and said, "lets go to the hospital".
 I was 100% positive: I was either having a heart attack or I was going to have one!
 We got to the ER around 4am, they hooked me up to all these heart monitors and took my blood.
 I sat on the table donning a hospital gown, freaking out, waiting for the results.
 It was humiliating.
 Finally they came back and told us that all the results were normal.
 My heart was fine".

-This woman is not a hypochondriac and she’s not losing her grip on reality.
-The bodily sensations are very real, and her interpretation of these sensations is extremely common.
-Many people who have a problem with panic, worry that they might be losing their mind and feel frustrated that they cannot just “get a hold” of themselves, or believe they are having a heart attack.
+The bodily sensations which go along with panic are very real, and misinterpreting these sensations is extremely common.
+Many people who have a problem with panic, worry that they might be losing their mind and feel frustrated that they cannot just "get a hold" of themselves, or believe they are having a heart attack.

 We have an internal stress response system designed to respond to and save us from dangerous situations (for more on the stress response see "The Stress Response").
 When we experience fear or anxiety the stress system gets activated.
 If this stress response system is activated too often for long periods of time, with very little time to recover, the system can actually become more highly sensitized to stress, making panic reactions more likely.